 Our business segment information is prepared based on the internal reporting system utilized by our management to assess the performance of our business segments under Japanese GAAP.

-We have four main business segments: the Wholesale Business Unit, the Retail Business Unit, the International Business Unit and the Global Markets Business Unit, with the remaining operations recorded in Head office account and others.
+We have four main business segments: the Wholesale Business Unit, the Retail Business Unit, the Global Business Unit, which was renamed from the International Business Unit on April 1, 2020, and the Global Markets Business Unit, with the remaining operations recorded in Head office account and others.
+Effective from April 1, 2020, an internal reorganization of certain SMBC businesses was made and the revenue management system at SMBC Nikko Securities was changed.

 Our organizational charts are provided in "Item 4.C.
 Organizational Structure."
 Since figures reported to management are prepared under Japanese GAAP, the segment information does not agree to figures in the consolidated financial statements under IFRS.
-This difference is addressed in Note 4 "Segment Analysis-Reconciliation of Segmental Results of Operations to Consolidated Income Statements" to our consolidated financial statements included elsewhere in this annual report.
+This difference is addressed in Note 4 "Segment Analysis- Reconciliation of Segmental Results of Operations to Consolidated Income Statements" to our consolidated financial statements included elsewhere in this annual report.